-The Lifestyles Center provides weekly, late-night substance free programs in various locations around campus.
-Open Mic night is scheduled every Thursday in the Penfield Library Lake Effect Café and is free to all students.
-The Lifestyles Center collaborates with Auxiliary Services to offer free coffee and discounted food to students who attend.
-The Lifestyles Center also provides prizes, giveaways and information on various health topics.
-The Lifestyles Center provides a CD to Residence Life and Housing staff containing programs and bulletin board information for use in the residence halls.
-In doing this, the Lifestyles Center has ensured that the campus is receiving consistent, updated and correct information about health issues.
-The program topics and bulletin boards cover the following areas: alcohol, tobacco and other drugs, general wellness, sexual health and violence prevention.
+Health Promotion provides weekly, late-night substance free programs in various locations around campus.
+Open Mic night is scheduled most Thursdays in the Penfield Library Lake Effect Café and is free to all students.
+Free coffee and food items are offered to students who attend, as well as prizes, giveaways and information on various health topics.
+Health-related information is provided to Residence Life and Housing staff as well as content review for any programs to be presented in the residence halls.
+In doing this, it is ensured the campus is receiving consistent, updated and correct information about health issues.

-Student Peer Educators reach out to their peers in their own environments (outside residence halls, in the Marano Campus Center, etc.) to have brief, frank conversations about health information and to give away materials containing social norming messages, statistics and health messages.
-Programs regarding sexual assault and alcohol and other drugs are presented at new student orientation, in residence halls and classrooms and to athletes and include a variety of topics including healthy relationships, predatory drugs, etc. Services to Aid Families and the Lifestyles Center collaborated to present a Train the Trainer program educating Peer Educators on sexual assault information and predatory drug use.
+Student Peer Educators reach out to their peers in their environments (outside residence halls, in the Marano Campus Center, etc.) to have brief, frank conversations about health information and to give away materials containing social norming messages, statistics and health messages.
+Programs regarding sexual assault and alcohol and other drugs are presented at new student orientation, in residence halls and classrooms and to athletes and include a variety of topics including healthy relationships, predatory drugs, etc. Services to Aid Families and the Dean of Students Office collaborates annually to present a Train the Trainer program educating Peer Educators on sexual assault information and predatory drug use.